 - When made thicker and without a pocket, you'll also find batbout dipped in hot syrup made from butter and honey, in the same manner done for msemen or beghrir.

 - Kids will love watching you make batbout because the bread puffs up as it cooks.
-See how to make Moroccan pita bread if you've never made batbout before.

 - Note that if the batbout is made thicker, as may be the case when serving with honey, the bread may not puff up.
 In that case, it still can be used for sandwiches by simply slicing or gently prying open the interior to make a pocket.